johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 ## Summary [summary-expansion] ##

-This concludes the study, [*The expansion of Messianic Community*], which explored various kinds of reproduction, in order to compare and contrast them with the expansion of messianic, discipleship movements.
+This concludes the study, [*The Expansion of Messianic Community*], which explored three examples of either organic or organisational reproduction, in order to compare and contrast them with the organised expansion of messianic, discipleship movements.

 The study highlighted characteristics associated with the growth, reproduction, relocation, harvest and risks of swarming bees, maize plants, commercial organisations and missional movements.
-In summary, the Study explored how:
+In summary, the study explored how:

-> **The messianic community is intended to be a rapidly multiplying movement of disciples, constantly expanding into all the world, in order to bless the peoples of the world**
+> **The Messianic Community is intended to be a rapidly multiplying movement of disciples, constantly expanding into all the world, in order to bless the peoples of the world.**

 ## Discussions [expansion] ##